So, you’ve decided to plant a vegetable garden.

 Gather some reference material, like seed catalogs or gardening magazines, and write out a list of all your favorite veggies.

 To know how much stock to purchase, and to allocate enough space, you’ll want to determine approximately how much each plant will produce.
-Remember that if you want to preserve any of your harvest, you’ll want to purchase some extras.
+Remember that if you want to preserve any of your harvest, you’ll need to purchase some extras.

-Once you know what you’re going to plant, refer to a planting chart for your region and zone.
+Once you know what you’re going to plant, refer to a planting chart for your region and growing zone.
 This will help to determine which veggies can be direct sown, which seedlings you can start at home yourself, and which ones you’ll have to pick up at a nursery.

 For small plots and containers, choose varieties labeled “bush,” “compact,” or “dwarf.”
 Select strains that are disease-resistant, and if possible, choose a cross-section of varieties with different maturation dates to extend the growing season.